andrewflik/RK304_Team_Turing/README.md

 # Smart-India-Hackathon-2020 RK304
-Project on Fake Media Identification
+:checkered_flag: Project on Fake Media Identification :checkered_flag:

   :rocket: This is the official REPO from Team Turing for the PS : RK304!!! :rocket: <br/>
  ## Organization - BPRD (Bureau of Police Research and Development)